-Join our Info Sessions to learn more about our partner institutions in their own words!
+Join our Info Sessions to learn more about our programs or our partners!

 Note: Application process has been changed to fully online.

 All application materials will now need to be uploaded via Slideroom platform.
-You can access the application following this link.
+Applications for Fall 2024 can be accessed following this link.

 Letters of recommendation from SAIC faculty will have to be submitted via email to firstname.lastname@example.org.

-An information session for Spring 2024 semester-long exchange was hosted on Monday, August 7.
+An information session for the fall 2024 semester-long exchange was hosted on Friday, December 8, 2023.
 You can access the session’s recording via this link.

 These programs are open to undergraduate students who have completed 30 credits.
 Taking a semester away through one of SAIC’s official exchange programs is one option to fulfill the six credit off-campus study requirement.
 During the program, students are enrolled at SAIC and financial aid is available.
 You can access the application details here.